traum-inc/traumencoder/README.md

 One the media items appear in the list, you can see various metadata - duration, frame rate, dimensions, codec, colorspace etc. Double click on an item to preview the source media via [ffplay](https://ffmpeg.org/ffplay.html).

 You can edit the list by selecting items and pressing the delete key to remove them.

+#### Timecode

+To add timecode metadata, enter a valid timecode (or part of a timecode - eg entering `3` will become `03:00:00:00`) into the timecode box.
+You can also render a burn-in via the 'Timecode Burn-in' option in the 'Filters' menu.

 #### Encoding